Kansas City Chiefs

 |Points Scored (Kicker)||Nick Lowery||1,466|

-Tips for Betting on Kansas City Chiefs in 2019
+Tips for Betting on Kansas City Chiefs

 The Kansas City Chiefs were the talk of the NFL in 2018.
 Their offense, led by first-year starter and league MVP, Patrick Mahomes, dominated with a whopping 35.3 points per game.
 Mahomes topped the league with 50 touchdown passes while TE Travis Kelce and WR Tyreek Hill each finished in the top ten in both TD catches and receiving yards.